By Richard / Review, Feliks Audio, $1000+, Tube Amplifiers, Tube Amplifiers / April 3, 2021

 There is a certain fluidity to the Euforia that engages.
 Overall, with the right tubes, it’s a smooth, clean sound.
 The Euforia faithfully renders with an apparent soft, velvety musicality.

-I found that the RCA 6AS7G as powers paired with Philips EL3N as drivers brings out the bass, and after tube burn in, things start to sound a little smoother, with a rich, ambient tonality, and better soundstage that pronounces the level of engagement and overall sound signature.
+For this review, I mainly used the RCA 6AS7G as powers paired with Philips EL3N as drivers brings out the bass, and after tube burn in, things start to sound a little smoother, with a rich, ambient tonality, and better soundstage that pronounces the level of engagement and overall sound signature.

 Feliks Audio Euforia with Tubes